A bidet is a ubiquitous piece of bathroom furniture in Italy, but almost nonexistent in America.

 One thing that is not flexible when it comes to toilet paper and bidets is that you never put toilet paper in a standalone bidet.
 You also never, ever (I swear this is as gross as it gets) poo or pee in a standalone bidet in Europe.
 Standalone bidets do not flush like toilets.
 Think of them as really short sinks used exclusively for cleaning your nether regions.
 The use of toilet paper after going to the bathroom, especially number two is perfectly acceptable.
 The advantage of a bidet is you don’t need to use as much toilet paper because what comes next is washing your derriere.

+Wondering if you should stick to water or use soap with a bidet?
 This is another personal choice when it comes to using a bidet.
 In our house, the answer is yes because using a bidet without soap is as effective as washing your hands without soap.
 Let’s just put it this way.
-In Italy, you can find PH balanced liquid soap specifically formulated just for hindquarters.
+In Italy, you can find PH balanced liquid soap specifically formulated for hindquarters.
 The bidet soap Chilly (seen in the photo below) is famous for that fresh, cool feeling.
 If there is a specialty soap, there is a market.
 So I believe it’s safe to say plenty of Italians use soap with the bidet.

 Much to my relief my husband and I have always used our bidet towels the same way.
 This does bring up a good point though with the video above.
 Not everyone uses the bidet the same.
 So if you’re a house guest in Italy, do ask if there is a towel you should use for the bidet.
 Too shy to ask?
 Opt for toilet paper to be safe just make sure not to leave it in the bidet.

 Washing your hands is a must after using the bidet.
-Question is where if the bidet is just a short sink?
+The point in question is where?
 Again not everyone uses a bidet the same.
 I would recommend washing your hands in the sink with soap and water.
 Then dry your hands with a hand towel.
 The smell of bidet soap is not what you want on your hands when you meet someone for the first time.
-Plus even though a bidet is technically a short sink, it is afterall for caboose use.
+Plus even though a bidet is technically a short sink, it is for caboose use.

 So are there any disadvantages of having a bidet at home?
 There are.
 Standalone bidets take up a lot of space.
 When we explored the bidet toilet combo to save space in our own Italian home renovation our architect pointed out that culturally Italians are rarely comfortable having combined units in their home.
 Not having one in our home could impact resale value in the long run.
 I still find this surprising given the plethora of new bidet options available and how small Italian homes are compared to American bathrooms.

 That’s not the only disadvantage of a stand-alone bidet.
-To me the worst part is bidets are yet another thing to clean in the bathroom.
+There is that bunny hop between fixtures that’s a bit awkward.
+Still for me, the worst part is bidets are yet another thing to clean in the bathroom.
 Thankfully new modern wall-mounted bidets like ours make it much easier to clean around.

 Tips for Using a Bidet